Do you speak the fashion lingo?

 Fashion brands invite many guests to attend fashion shows: editors, buyers, celebrities, influencers, friends of designers.
 They have to organize the seating chart to place them.
 The most important attendees (according to the specific brand) are always placed in the front row aka the first row facing the runway.

 It’s up to every fashion brand to decide how to organize the seating.
 First of all, it depends on the number of spots available.
 And second, every company has its own VIP list for the front row.
 These can include the most famous editors and buyers, brand ambassadors, iconic personalities who have a strong history or connection with the brand, etc., and any close people to the label.
 But there are exceptions, like Anna Wintour, for example.
-She is always invited to sit in the front row because she is the editor-in-chief of the top fashion magazine Vogue, so she is a strategic invitee.
+She is always invited to sit in the front row.
+She is the editor-in-chief of the top fashion magazine Vogue, so she is a strategic invitee.

 A-listers